 Calabria is the most popular area for bergamot oil production, since the bergamot trees there consistently produce fruits containing a high-quality oil.
 Calabria is the region that forms the "toe" of Italy.
 Bergamot trees grow mainly near the coastline.

 The Calabria Region in Southern Italy

-There isn't much - or sometimes any - scientifically acceptable evidence to support the above claims.
+At the moment, there isn't much—or sometimes any—scientifically acceptable evidence to support the above claims.
 The oil may be helpful for certain skin diseases, but even if it does cure a skin problem there's always the danger that it will create a more serious problem than it solves.

 Bergamot Oil and Medications

 Bergamot oil is made up of a complex mixture of chemicals.
 In addition to bergapten it contains a substance called bergamottin.
 This chemical is also found in grapefruit juice and is the reason why the juice has to be avoided by people taking certain medications.
 Bergamottin inhibits an enzyme that breaks down the medications in the body.
 This can cause a medicine to stay in the body for longer than normal and perhaps reach a dangerous level if more doses are taken.

 It's unknown whether ingesting bergamot oil affects medications as seriously as drinking grapefruit juice does.
 If you ingest foods or drinks containing the oil and have to avoid grapefruit juice due to medication use, you should discuss the situation with a doctor or a pharmacist.

 Harvesting Bergamots and Other Citrus Fruits in Calabria

 There is some evidence that chemicals in bergamot oranges can lower the cholesterol level in our body.
 Cholesterol is an essential chemical that has vital functions.
 In specific circumstances it can cause problems, however.